- Red Panda Facts

 We also worked with the Government of Nepal's Ministry of Forests and Soil Conservation to develop the world's first protocol for community-based red panda field survey and monitoring.

 In 2007, RPN created Project Punde Kund; the world’s first community-based red panda population monitoring program.
-This program was started with sixteen Forest Guardians in 2010; now this national team of over 100 people is Nepal’s largest group of citizen scientists.
-The Forest Guardian program has resulted in 150 people of disadvantaged, rural communities to be trained in wildlife monitoring and conservation techniques.
+This program was started with sixteen Forest Guardians; now this national team of over 100 people is Nepal’s largest group of citizen scientists.
+The Forest Guardian program has resulted in 150 people from disadvantaged, rural communities being trained in wildlife monitoring and conservation techniques.

 Is the heart of our community-based initiatives.
 Forest Guardians monitor and patrol red panda habitat four times a year and report population and habitat information — direct sightings of red panda, indirect signs such as pellets, footprints and foraging marks; as well as natural and anthropogenic threats — to our biologists and field staff.
 The result is baseline data that allows us to implement science-based conservation programs and evaluate the effectiveness of our programs.